The Property Ombudsman

 The Property Ombudsman (TPO) scheme is an ombudsman in the United Kingdom.
 It has been providing consumers and property agents with an alternative dispute resolution service since 1990.

-The scheme was underpinned by statue in 2007 (estate agents) and 2014 (letting and managing agents) and approved by the UK government to help consumers settle their disputes with property businesses such as estate agents, letting agents and property management agents.
+The scheme was underpinned by statute in 2007 (estate agents) and 2014 (letting and managing agents) and approved by the UK government to help consumers settle their disputes with property businesses such as estate agents, letting agents and property management agents.

 Overview

 The Property Ombudsman scheme can look at complaints made by consumers against agents registered with the scheme.
 This may include complaints about poor or incompetent service, including for example: communication and record keeping, marketing and advertising, complaints handling, instructions, terms of business, commission and termination, fees, referencing and inventories.

 Before the Ombudsman can look at a complaint against a property business, the consumer must first give the business the opportunity to consider the complaint and attempt to resolve matters.
 If the business completes its complaints procedure or eight weeks have passed since the initial complaint was made to them, the consumer can take their complaint to the Ombudsman.

+The organisation is headquartered in Salisbury.